olgpro/sicp/README.md

 # SICP Solutions

-My progress of solutions to the exercises from "Structure and Interpretation of Computer Programs" (SICP) MIT course.
+Solutions to the exercises from "Structure and Interpretation of Computer Programs" (SICP) MIT course.

-Any comments and suggestions are very important to me.

 [The full text of the book can be found here.](https://mitpress.mit.edu/sites/default/files/sicp/index.html)